secure-systems-lab/code-style-guidelines/c_coding_style.md

 Tabs are 8 characters, and thus indentations are also 8 characters.
-There are heretic movements that try to make indentations 4 (or even 2\!) characters deep, and that is akin to trying to define the value of PI to be 3.
+There are heretic movements that try to make indentations 4 (or even 2\!) characters deep, and that is akin to trying to define the value of π to be 3.

-Rationale: The whole idea behind indentation is to clearly define where a block of control starts and ends.
+**Rationale:** The whole idea behind indentation is to clearly define where a block of control starts and ends.
 Especially when you've been looking at your screen for 20 straight hours, you'll find it a lot easier to see how the indentation works if you have large indentations.